- What is a Public Defender?

 - I've been convicted of a felony, can I still vote?

-- Can I modify the terms and conditions of my probation?
+- Can I modify the terms and conditions of my probation, parole, or mandatory supervision?

 Answer: Government Code §27700, authorizes the